1942 Abdeen Palace incident: Background

-When World War II began, Ali Maher was prime minister.
+When World War II began, Aly Maher was prime minister.
 While Maher cooperated with the British, he did not completely satisfy British wishes.
-Maher broke off all diplomatic and commercial relations with Germany, confiscated German property and interned German subjects, later breaking off relations with Italy as well.
-However, the British were disappointed that Maher did not commit Egypt to officially declaring war, and were suspicious of the palace, which had close relations with the local Italian community.
-The British could not tolerate any neutral or pro-Axis tendency, even going as far as plan for a forceful removal of the king as early as June 1940.
+Maher broke off all diplomatic and commercial relations with Germany, confiscated German property, and interned German subjects, later breaking off relations with Italy as well.
+However, the British were disappointed that Maher did not commit Egypt to officially declaring war, and were suspicious of the palace, which had close relations with the Italian community in Egypt.
+The British could not tolerate any neutral or pro-Axis tendency, even going so far as to plan for a forceful removal of the king as early as June 1940.

-Following the dismissal of Maher, Hassan Sabry was appointed prime minister.
+Following the dismissal of Maher, Hassan Sabry was appointed as prime minister.
 While Sabry was close to the British, he died in November 1940 and was succeeded by Hussein Sirri.
 Sirri was another pro-British politician; Lampson himself remarked that the British were lucky to have him.
-Yet Sirri had no real political support behind him and had to deal with a rising cost of living crisis and a hostile coalition - the Saadists under Ahmed Maher wanted Egypt to directly join the war.
-Meanwhile, the Wafd blamed the cost of living crisis on the British, seeking to cause a collapse of his government to make room for a Wafdist administration.
+Yet Sirri had no real political support behind him and had to deal with a rising cost of living crisis and a hostile coalition: the Saadists under Ahmed Maher wanted Egypt to directly join the war.
+Meanwhile, the Wafd blamed the cost of living crisis on the British, seeking to cause a collapse of the government to make room for a Wafdist administration.
 The British believed that the Wafd's anti-British campaign was sponsored by the King.
 In short: